Chorus-bdd/chorus-js-react-calculator/README.md

 A sample project which demonstrates how Chorus 3.0.x can be used to test a React / Redux APP

+*Chorus 3.0.x is an early access build, there may be changes before the official 3.0.0 release*

 You will need Java version 8+ on your system, in addition to yarn and chromedriver

 The other dependency is , since Chorus uses this to open Chrome and navigate the browser to the correct page